 Prominent human rights lawyer Philip Dykes has been elected as the next chairman of the Bar Council following a heated race.

-Dykes, along with five other high-profile lawyers, ran a high-profile challenge against incumbent chairman Paul Lam.
+Dykes, along with five other prominent lawyers, ran a high-profile challenge against incumbent chairman Paul Lam.
 Johannes Chan, Lawrence Lok, Erik Shum and Randy Shek of Dykes’ team, and Kim Rooney of Lam’s team, won seats in the 20-member Council.

 The Bar Council governs the Bar Association, an influential professional organisation for barristers in Hong Kong.
 Usually, an incumbent chair is not challenged when seeking re-election.